Human Resource Management, B.S.B.A.

 Program Requirements

 In addition to general University requirements, students seeking the B.S.B.A. in Human Resource Management must meet the requirements listed below.
-A minimum course grade of "C" is required in all College of Business prerequisites, major, and major-related courses.
+A minimum course grade of "C" is required in all Lewis Bear Jr. College of Business prerequisites, major, and major-related courses.

 Students should consult with their academic advisor for courses which may satisfy both the General Education requirements and common prerequisites.

-Human Resource Management majors should take the following courses to satisfy components of the General Education curriculum courses:
+Human Resource Management majors should take the following courses to satisfy the components of the General Education curriculum:

 Public Speaking